• Skip to primary navigation

 Hotels in Waterton

-Be sure to enjoy a quintessential ‘afternoon tea’ at the Prince of Wales Hotel, and then unpack your bags!
-Standing for almost 100 years, this iconic hotel offers more than just a bed to sleep in – it’s an actual historic experience.
-Enjoy the onsite bar and restaurant with views that can’t be beat.
+Be sure to enjoy a quintessential ‘afternoon tea’ at the Prince of Wales Hotel and then unpack your bags!
+Standing for almost 100 years, this iconic hotel offers more than just a bed to sleep in—it’s an actual historic experience.
+Enjoy the on-site bar and restaurant with views of the lake and mountains that can’t be beaten.

 Read Reviews | Check Availability

 The Waterton Glacier Suites are well-located and furnished to spoil.
-Enjoy your own fireplace, balcony, and spa bath right in your suite.
+Enjoy your own fireplace and balcony, and if you want to splurge, get a room with a spa bathtub in your suite.

 Read Reviews | Check Availability